awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 ``o2scl::eos_sn_base::slice`` generates a matrix from a 3-D tensor.

-A matrix type is distinct from a "vector of vectors" or a "list of vectors", such as that implied by ``std::vector<std::vector<double> >``.
-In some cases, There are places where a vector of vectors is preferable to a matrix, and O\ :sub:`2`\ scl expects that elements in a vector of vectors can be accessed by ``operator[][]``.
-A :ref:`table <table>` object can be thought of as a vector of vectors in this sense.
-The function :cpp:func:`o2scl::tensor_grid::set_grid` also accepts a vector of vectors, and for this function, none of the vectors needs to have the same size.
-A vector of vectors can also be used to specify a scattered list of points in a multi-dimensional space.
-Thus, a vector of vectors is what is used for the argument of :ref:`interpm_idw <interpm_idw>`.
+A matrix type is distinct from a "vector of vectors" or a "list of vectors", such as that implied by ``std::vector<std::vector<double>
+>`` because not all of the vectors in the list need to have the same size.
+In some cases, There are places where a list of vectors is preferable to a matrix, and O\ :sub:`2`\ scl expects that elements in a list of vectors can be accessed by ``operator[][]``.
+A :ref:`table
+<table>` object can be thought of as a list of vectors in this
+sense.
+The function :cpp:func:`o2scl::tensor_grid::set_grid` also accepts a list of vectors, and for this function, none of the vectors needs to have the same size.
+A list of vectors can also be used to specify a scattered list of points in a multi-dimensional space.
+Thus, a list of vectors is what is used for the argument of :ref:`interpm_idw <interpm_idw>`.

 The word "tensor" is used for a generic object which has rank ``n``